 A student must be registered at the university during the semester in which an Incomplete grade is being resolved.
-The student should not register for that course again on a credit basis (but can register for it on an audit basis).
-If the student is not registered for any other courses during the semester of resolution of the Incomplete, the student should register for REGL 1110, "For Registration Only."
+If the student is not registered for any other courses during the semester of resolution of the

+Incomplete, the student should register for REGL 1110, "For Registration Only."

 Grades of Incomplete must be rectified within two years following the assignment of the grade.
-Grades of Incomplete will be counted as will be counted as a grade of C in determining eligibility for continuation in graduate school.
 Students will not be permitted to graduate with Incomplete grades; these will be changed to F (Failure).